 People who share interests tend to spend time in the same kinds of places.

-You'll find artists and creatives at art classes, for example, or galleries.
-You'll find tech-heads at technology meetups and events.
-You'll find mindfulness and well-being experts at health and wellness conferences.
+You'll find artists and creatives at art classes or creativity webinars, for example, or galleries.
+You'll find tech-heads at technology meetups and onlince conferences.
+You'll find mindfulness and well-being experts at health and wellness festivals.

 Take yourself to those same places.
 Start conversations.
 Have mini-informational interviews there and then, or use those conversations as springboards to build relationships for later.